 The design a pen project is a great 3D printing project for Tinkercad, that allows everyone the opportunity to design and make something personal.
 STEAM Power have kindly shared the resources they produced for the Pens workshops, which are available to download here.

-The CRETE Education Project would like to thank STEAM Power for sharing their experiences and Pen project resources.
+The CREATE Education Project would like to thank STEAMPOWER Ltd for sharing their experiences and Pen project resources.